What you need to know about antioxidants, free radicals, and neurodegenerative disease

 The dangers of oxidative stress

 Free radicals are highly reactive and can trigger oxidative stress, which leads to cell dysfunction and cell death.
 Because your brain needs a tremendous amount of oxygen to function, oxidative stress affects the central nervous system more than any part of the body.
 For this reason, oxidative stress is a proven trademark of neurodegenerative disorders, including Alzheimer’s disease and Parkinson’s disease.
 Therefore, neuroprotective antioxidants are believed to provide a promising treatment option for people with these conditions looking to slow the progression and minimize the extent of brain cell death.
-If you want to prevent or treat a neurodegenerative disease, our clinic in Springfield offers a custom-made antioxidant supplement that will help you remove all the toxins/free radicals that have built up in your body.
+If you want to prevent or treat a neurodegenerative disease, our clinic near Springfield offers a custom-made antioxidant supplement that will help you remove all the toxins/free radicals that have built up in your body.

 Increasing your intake of antioxidants

 If you are ready to reroute the trajectory of your health, increasing your intake of antioxidants may be one piece of the puzzle.
 There are two main types of antioxidants: